 \section{Correlation function}

-Having fully validated and explored different modeling choices when applying the \textsc{PyBird} algorithm to our mock power spectrum measurements, we now demonstrate that these results also apply to the case of a correlation function analysis.
-In \textsc{PyBird}, this is done by computing the spherical Bessel transform of the linear, 1-loop, and counter-term power spectrum during the instantiation with \textsc{FFTLog} \citep{Minas_2021}.\footnote{The spherical Bessel transforms of the stochastic terms are extremely small, so they are ignored when fitting the correlation function.} These correlation function terms are added together in the same way as the power spectrum terms to compute the theoretical correlation function.
-Our aim here is simply to present that the model can also be easily and robustly applied to correlation function measurements --- given the implementation in \textsc{PyBird}, we expect our findings for the power spectrum to propagate through to the correlation function and all that remains is to demonstrate that a good fit to the data can be obtained for a reasonable choice of fitting scales and that the constraints from the power spectrum and correlation function are consistent with each other.
+Having fully validated and explored different modelling choices when applying the \textsc{PyBird} algorithm to our mock power spectrum measurements, we now demonstrate that these results also apply to the case of a correlation function analysis. \textsc{PyBird} does this by computing the spherical Bessel transform of the linear, 1-loop, and counter-term power spectrum during the instantiation with \textsc{FFTLog} \citep{Minas_2021}.\footnote{The spherical Bessel transforms of the stochastic terms are extremely small, so they are omitted when fitting the correlation function.} These correlation function terms, like the power spectrum terms, are added together to compute the theoretical correlation function.
+Our aim here is to present that the model can also be quickly and robustly applied to correlation function measurements --- given the implementation in \textsc{PyBird}, we expect our findings for the power spectrum to propagate through to the correlation function.
+All that remains is to demonstrate that an excellent fit to the data can be obtained for a reasonable choice of fitting scales and that the constraints from the power spectrum and correlation function are consistent.

-To start, Fig.~\ref{fig:CF_bestfit} shows the best-fit correlation function and the data correlation function for different choices of minimum fitting scale $s_{\mathrm{min}}$ using the Full-Modelling approach.
+To start, Fig.~\ref{fig:CF_bestfit} shows the best-fit correlation function and the data correlation function for different choices of minimum fitting scale $s_{\mathrm{min}}$ using the \textit{Full-Modelling} approach.
 The best-fit correlation functions are consistent with each other for the monopole for \(s_{\mathrm{min}} = 30 h^{-1} \mathrm{Mpc}\) and \(s_{\mathrm{min}} = 42 h^{-1} \mathrm{Mpc}\).
 However, the best-fit for \(s_{\mathrm{min}} = 22 h^{-1} \mathrm{Mpc}\) is constantly larger than the other two best-fits for the monopole and smaller than the other two best-fits for the quadrupole.
-This is driven by the small-scale data, which has much smaller error bars.
-This indicates our model starts to break down at small scales.
+This result is because the small-scale data has smaller error bars, so our model prioritizes fitting for the small-scale where the model is likely to break down.